On the spectrum of the Kronig-Penney model in a constant electric field: Analysis of the random model

 With the results of the previous subsections in place we are ready to prove our main theorem concerning the random model, that is Theorem~\ref{thm: full-line random}.
 However, in addition to the ODE results proved above we need to recall two results both based on a spectral averaging argument.

 While we have not found these precise statements in the literature they can be proved by following the arguments in~\cite[\para 11--12]{simon_TraceIdeals_2005}.
 The arguments in~\cite{simon_TraceIdeals_2005} are formulated under the assumption that the operator subject to the rank-one perturbation is bounded from below and the associated spectral measure decays sufficiently to have a well-defined Borel transform.
-However, for what we are interested in both of these assumptions can be removed without substantially changing the arguments (one needs to work with general Nevanlinna functions instead of Borel transforms, but this causes no substantial issues).
+However, for what we are interested in both of these assumptions can be removed without substantially changing the arguments.
+Indeed, the only property of the Borel transform which is crucial is that it is a Nevanlinna (or Herglotz) function (see the remarks at the beginning of~\cite[\para 11.1]{simon_TraceIdeals_2005} and the notes on~\cite[Theorem~2.5.4]{Simon_HarmonicAnalysis}).
+The analysis for a rank one perturbation by $\delta$ can be carried out, up to small modifications, as in the case of varying boundary conditions covered in~\cite[\para 11.6]{simon_TraceIdeals_2005}.
+While it might not be true that the corresponding Titchmarsh--Weyl $m$-functions are well-defined as Borel transforms, they will be Nevanlinna functions as long as the differential operator is limit point.
 Furthermore, there is an a priori cyclicity assumption in many of the relevant statements in~\cite{simon_TraceIdeals_2005} which need not be valid in our setting.
 Specifically, to utilize the full power of rank-one perturbation theory requires that $H=\{(L_{F,\lambda}^\omega-z)^{-1}\delta: z\in \C\setminus \R\}$ is a total set in $L^2(\R)$.
 The subspace $H$ is reducing for $L^\omega_{F, \lambda}$ and by the generalised resolvent identity the operators for different values of $g_0$ coincide on $H^\perp$.
-Without, this totality assumption the spectral averaging arguments only yield information concerning the spectrum of the restriction of $L^\omega_{F,\lambda}$ to $H$.
+Without this totality assumption the spectral averaging arguments only yield information concerning the spectrum of the restriction of $L^\omega_{F,\lambda}$ to $H$.

 In the following lemmas we write $L_0$ for the differential expression

 where the coupling constants $\{g_n\}_{n\neq 0}$ are such that $L_0$ is limit point at $\pm \infty$ (which is satisfied almost surely under the assumptions of our main result).